SuperSalcedo22/Car-prediction-GUI/README.md

 - Power
 - Engine size

+Some points about the project:
-Data was webscraped from the autotrader website
+- Data was webscraped from the autotrader website
-GUI built using tkinter and customtkinter
+- GUI built using tkinter and customtkinter
-ML model was trained and exported using sckitlearn and pickle
+- ML model was trained and exported using sckitlearn and pickle